ajarch/humbleSlider-jQuery/README.md

 ###The be-all-end-all responsive, swipe-supporting jQuery gallery solution.
 No, not really, but I tried!
+Here is a [DEMO](http://humbleslider.webnitr.at/) of what it can look like!

 ####Features
 * Responsive images via hisrc, that means pixel density and network speed are considered when loading images.